-Credit card providers must avoid extending credit to someone who does not have the ability to make the required repayments.
+Credit card providers, and especially providers of low income credit cards, must avoid extending credit to someone who does not have the ability to make the required repayments.
 This is also why a provider must responsibly issue an appropriate credit card limit should you be approved for a card.

 In order to determine someone’s eligibility, the card provider will weigh several factors, including income.
 Specifically, providers will look at your debt-to-income (DTI) ratio — your combined monthly debt payments in comparison to your monthly income.
 Most credit card providers will not issue a card to someone who has a DTI of 43% or higher.
 Providers will look at this figure when determining how much you can afford to pay and will then set your credit card limit accordingly.
 This includes being able to make payments on a fully maxed-out credit card.

-What should I look out for when applying for a credit card with low income?
+What should I look out for when applying for low income credit cards?

 Annual fee.
 Paying an annual fee to a credit card provider can offset any payments you default on.
 Since low income borrowers are generally seen as high risk, paying an annual fee for a card could be a lenders way of protecting themselves.
 Watch out for credit cards with a high annual fee.